irene-31896/DataCleaning/README.md

 # Data Cleaning with Python

 ## Applying Python
 I've learned Python years ago through "Automate the Boring Stuff".
-I remembered I had so much fun completing the challenges but a year of not applying Python has made me forget most of what I learned. resolved to do explore how I can use it and do quick projects in Python in my free time and apply as much of it as I can when opportunity arrives at work.
+I remembered I had so much fun completing the challenges but a year of not applying Python has made me forget most of what I learned. resolved to do quick projects in Python in my free time and apply as much of it as I can at work when opportunity arrives..
 This is one of the first exercises I did in Python which is about data cleaning.

 This project originates from the [realpython](https://realpython.com/python-data-cleaning-numpy-pandas/) website.
 It's an exercise where you learn the ff: